Design and Build vs Traditional Procurement

-Turnkey design & build projects, deliver both the full design element and the construction under a single contract, and the contractor takes on all aspects of the design development and responsibility.
+Turnkey design and build projects, deliver both the full design element and the construction under a single contract, and the contractor takes on all aspects of the design development and responsibility.

 Due to this approach, the bidding process can take place earlier on, choosing one contractor to provide consultancy, design, specification, project management and construction (as well as engagement and activation where applicable) services efficiently.
 It’s their responsibility to make everything happen.

-For the vast majority of our D&B projects, we would find that the client would have supporting professional advice through the services of Project Manager or Quantity Surveyor.
+For the vast majority of our Design and Build projects, we would find that the client would have supporting professional advice through the services of a Project Manager or Quantity Surveyor.

-Often the responses to a tendered D&B pitch will result in numerous differing ideas, designs and proposals – this can make the assessment of selection challenging as commercial submissions will be varied, but does offer a wider lens on what the space could be.
+Often the responses to a tendered Design and Build pitch will result in numerous differing ideas, designs and proposals – this can make the assessment of selection challenging as commercial submissions will be varied, but does offer a wider lens on what the space could be.